 “Don’t think that everything you write has to be that novel you’ve always dreamed of”

-However, as Kate tells us, with the various pressures and responsibilities of later life, it’s not always possible to write ‘from the inside out’.
-For the past 12 years, Kate has been a carer – first for her parents and now for her mother-in-law – which can make finding the time and headspace for creativity difficult.
+However, as Mosse tells us, with the various pressures and responsibilities of later life, it’s not always possible to write ‘from the inside out’.
+For the past 12 years, she has been a carer – first for her parents and now for her mother-in-law – which can make finding the time and headspace for creativity difficult.

 “So, anybody who is trying to write and has lots of pressures on them, don’t think that everything you set down has to be that novel you’ve always dreamed of.
 Write down your thoughts.
 Write down what the steam coming out of the kettle looks like.
 Write down a description of the sky when you’ve been up half the night and you are trying to go to bed.